sauran-a/sauran-a/README.md

 - 👋 Hi, I’m @sauran-a
-- 👀 I’m currently taking CS50 HARVARD course online
+- 👀 I’m currently taking CS50 Harvard course online

 <!---
 sauran-a/sauran-a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.